webdevtodayjason/context-forge/README.md

 Next steps:
 1. cd analytics-dashboard
 2. Review CLAUDE.md for project rules
-3. Use /prime-context to load project knowledge
+3. Use /prime-context to load project knowledge and activate architect mode
 4. Start with Stage 1 in Docs/Implementation.md
 ```